elementor/elementor-developers-docs/src/widgets/regular-control.md

 ### Number Control

-In this example we are going to add a simple number control defined at the `Control_Number` class which to allow the user to save numbers:
+In the example below, we're going to add a simple number control defined at the `Control_Number` class, which will allow users to save numbers:

 ```php {12-23}
 class Elementor_Test_Widget extends \Elementor\Widget_Base {